itsjw/adnoto/README.md

 Adds a listener function to receive state changes.

-### initializeReducers(function, ...function)

-Initializes reducers.
-Each named function will be added to the state.
+### initializeReducers({ function, ...function })

+Initializes new reducers into the state.
+Requires a plain object with reducers.

 ### dispatch(object)

 Dispatches an action request to change the state.
 It's recommended to use an object with a `type` property that defines the action.

-### addReducer(function)

-Adds a reducer to the state, needs to be a named function.

 ### sideEffect(function)